 Mill Green Village

-Mill Green Village has been shortlisted for the RICS Awards 2024.
+Mill Green Village has been shortlisted for the RICS Awards 2024, RTPI Awards 2024 and has won a Gold Award at the HBC Awards 2024.

 Mill Green is a complex site.
 It comprises listed buildings, Green Belt land, river flood plain of and sits beside a major road artery running across central Hertfordshire.
 The proposals to restore the pub and revitalise the hamlet had to accord with the historic environment, to prove exceptional circumstances to overcome a presumption against development, and incorporate designs that respond to environment, location and topography (including, for example, MVHR systems to respond to the A414).